 - The student must meet Essential Functions listed in the Health Occupations Handbook and sign the Medical Assisting Program Essential Functions Release Form.

-- The additional program costs for the background check, textbooks, uniforms, stethoscope, liability insurance, immunizations, cost of travel to the practicum site, and examination fees will be incurred by the student.
+- The additional program costs for the background check, drug screen, textbooks, uniforms, stethoscope, liability insurance, immunizations, cost of travel to the practicum site, and examination fees will be incurred by the student.

 - The student will be responsible for successfully completing the courses to obtain a current CPR/First Aid certificate (Healthcare Provider Level) prior to beginning the clinical externship.
 Present this card to the program director for verification and to place a copy in your student file.

-- Criminal Background and Adult/Dependent Abuse Checks.
+- Criminal Background, Adult/Dependent Abuse Checks and urine drug screen.
 Criminal convictions or documented history of abuse may prevent students from being accepted to a practicum site and preventing completion of the program.
 Students who have been found guilty of a felony or pleaded guilty to a felony are not eligible for the AAMA (CMA) Certification Examination.
-The certifying board may rant a waiver based on mitigating circumstance.
+The certifying board may grant a waiver based on mitigating circumstance.
 Any student with a felony conviction is advised to contact the AAMA prior to beginning the program.
 It is highly recommended that any student with knowledge of his/her own abuse history meet the Dean of Health Sciences prior to beginning the program to discuss options in health care education.

 - The student may be requested by a clinical site to submit to and pass drug testing and to a reasonable background investigation, including a criminal background check.